The Best Ski Resorts for Night Skiing in North America

 Sundance Mountain Resort, Utah

 Sundance, about an hour from the Salt Lake City International Airport, opens up most of its front mountain, plus its terrain park, for night skiing a few days each week.
-Skiers and snowboarders at Sundance can enjoy night skiing, beginning in mid-December, on Monday, Wednesday, Friday and Saturday evenings from 4:30-9 p.m.
+Skiers and snowboarders at Sundance can enjoy laps under the lights, beginning in mid-December, on Monday, Wednesday, Friday and Saturday evenings from 4:30-9 p.m.
 Sundance’s lit runs include Top Gun, Montoya, Stampede, Maverick, and more.
-Note that night skiing isn’t offered Christmas or New Year’s Eve.
+Note that night skiing isn’t offered on Christmas or New Year’s Eve.

 » View Sundance Lodging Options